microsoftgraph/msgraph-sdk-powershell/src/Applications/beta/docs/Microsoft.Graph.Beta.Applications.md

 ### [Start-MgBetaApplicationSynchronizationJob](Start-MgBetaApplicationSynchronizationJob.md)
 Start an existing synchronization job.
-If the job is in a paused state, it will continue processing changes from the point where it was paused.
+If the job is in a paused state, it continues processing changes from the point where it was paused.
-If the job is in quarantine, the quarantine status will be cleared.
+If the job is in quarantine, the quarantine status is cleared.
-Do not create scripts to call the start job continuously while it's running because that can cause the service to stop running.
+Don't create scripts to call the start job continuously while it's running because that can cause the service to stop running.
 Use the start job only when the job is currently paused or in quarantine.
+This API is available in the following national cloud deployments.

 ### [Start-MgBetaServicePrincipalSynchronizationJob](Start-MgBetaServicePrincipalSynchronizationJob.md)
 Start an existing synchronization job.
-If the job is in a paused state, it will continue processing changes from the point where it was paused.
+If the job is in a paused state, it continues processing changes from the point where it was paused.
-If the job is in quarantine, the quarantine status will be cleared.
+If the job is in quarantine, the quarantine status is cleared.
-Do not create scripts to call the start job continuously while it's running because that can cause the service to stop running.
+Don't create scripts to call the start job continuously while it's running because that can cause the service to stop running.
 Use the start job only when the job is currently paused or in quarantine.
+This API is available in the following national cloud deployments.

 ### [Suspend-MgBetaApplicationSynchronizationJob](Suspend-MgBetaApplicationSynchronizationJob.md)
 Temporarily stop a running synchronization job.
-All the progress, including job state, is persisted, and the job will continue from where it left off when a start call is made.
+All the progress, including job state, is persisted, and the job continues from where it left off when a start call is made.
+This API is available in the following national cloud deployments.

 ### [Suspend-MgBetaServicePrincipalSynchronizationJob](Suspend-MgBetaServicePrincipalSynchronizationJob.md)
 Temporarily stop a running synchronization job.
-All the progress, including job state, is persisted, and the job will continue from where it left off when a start call is made.
+All the progress, including job state, is persisted, and the job continues from where it left off when a start call is made.
+This API is available in the following national cloud deployments.

 ### [Test-MgBetaApplicationProperty](Test-MgBetaApplicationProperty.md)
 Validate that a Microsoft 365 group's display name or mail nickname complies with naming policies.